la2050/archive/_projects/2015/pioneer-the-dreams-and-aspirations-of-youth-artists-in-south-los-angeles.md

   - City of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: Collaborator Organization(s) name(s): Dreamhaus Inc.
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Dreamhaus Inc.
   Organization(s) mailing address(es): "110 E. Hillcrest Blvd.
 Suite#112\r\nInglewood, CA 90301"
   Organization(s) website(s): www.dreamhausla.org